-The following discussion and analysis provides information that Lucid management believes is relevant to an assessment and understanding of Lucid's consolidated results of operations and financial condition as of December 31, 2021 and for the fiscal year ended December 31, 2021.
-The discussion should be read together with our consolidated financial statements and related notes that are included elsewhere in this annual report on Form 10-K (this "Annual Report").
-For discussion related to our financial condition as of December 31, 2020, results of operations for year ended December 31, 2020 and year to year comparison between year ended December 31, 2020 and 2019, refer to the final prospectus and definitive proxy statement (the "Proxy Statement/Prospectus") filed on June 25, 2021 with the U.S. Securities and Exchange Commission (the "SEC") pursuant to Rule 424(b) under the Securities Act of 1933 (the "Securities Act"), as amended.
+The following discussion and analysis provides information that Lucid management believes is relevant to an assessment and understanding of Lucid's consolidated results of operations and financial condition as of December 31, 2022 and for the fiscal year ended December 31, 2022.
+The discussion should be read together with our consolidated financial statements and related notes that are included elsewhere in this Annual Report on Form 10-K (this "Annual Report").
+For discussion related to our financial condition as of December 31, 2021, results of operations for the fiscal year ended December 31, 2021 and year to year comparison between the years ended December 31, 2021 and 2020, refer to the Annual Report on Form 10-K for the fiscal year ended December 31, 2021 field on February 28, 2022 with the U.S. Securities and Exchange Commission (the "SEC").
 This discussion may contain forward-looking statements based upon Lucid's current expectations, estimates and projections that involve risks and uncertainties.
 Our actual results could differ materially from those anticipated in these forward-looking statements as a result of various factors, including those set forth under "Risk Factors" in Part I, Item 1A of this Annual Report.